GuillaumeDOMART/Eco-Assistant/README.md

 docker-compose up --build
 ```

-## Deployment
+## Deployment on server

 To deploy the application to the server, deploy the source of the project
-into your server.
+into your server (SCP, FTP...).
 You may use this shell script to deploy it:

 ```shell
 cd EcoAssistantDirectory